tnmygrwl/cinematch/README.md

 CineMatch aims to revolutionize the way long-distance couples experience movies together.
 It's not just another movie recommendation app; it's a bonding experience.
 Our platform offers a simple yet interactive interface where couples can swipe right or left on a curated list of films, complete with IMDb and Rotten Tomatoes ratings.
 When both partners swipe right, it's a match!
 Now all that's left is to decide who's making the popcorn.

+Potential extension:
+A goodreads but for movies.
+Letterboxd exists but it's not free and doesn't have the smart recommendation features.

 ## Features

 - Real-time Swiping: Sync your movie preferences in real-time.